Time-inconsistency with rough volatility

-The behavior in Figure \ref{Fig:ConstMV} can be further enhanced with different investment horizons.
-In Figure \ref{Fig:ConstMVTime}, an investor with a relatively short horizon (one year) would simply have more stock demands if the volatility is rougher.
-If the investment horizon is long enough (ten years) and volatility is rougher, the investor buys less for the first eight years and buys more for the remaining time.
-The reduced amount of wealth invested in the stock can be up to 40\% of the classic Heston counterpart.
-If other variables unchanged, increments in volatility roughness reduce the willingness of having more stock exposures in the long run.
-Roughness does have a significant impact on investment decisions of the investor with long planning horizons.
+The behavior in Figure \ref{Fig:ConstMV} can be further enhanced using different investment horizons.
+In Figure \ref{Fig:ConstMVTime}, an investor with a relatively short horizon (e.g., 1 year) would simply have more stock demands if volatility is rougher.
+If the investment horizon is long enough (e.g., 10 years) and volatility is rougher, the investor purchases less for the first 8 years and purchases more for the remaining time.
+The diminished amount of wealth invested in the stock can be up to 40\% of the classic Heston counterpart.
+If other variables do not change, increments in volatility roughness reduce the willingness to retain more stock exposure in the long term.
+Roughness does have a material impact on the investment decisions of the investors with long planning horizons.